vladneaga/Computer-Tomography-Data-Converter/README.md

-The CT Converter Site is a web application that allows users to upload CT scan data, convert it between two specific formats, and download the results.
-The site is designed for easy use and supports both English and German languages.
-You can upload CT data in either .ct format or in a combination of .txt and .bin files, view the uploaded data, convert between the two formats, visualize the CT data in 3 axes, and download the converted data.
+The CT Converter Site is a web application that allows users to upload, view, convert, edit metadata, and download CT scan data in two specific formats.
+Designed for ease of use, the site supports both English and German languages.
+Users can upload their CT data in either a single .ct file or a combination of .txt and .bin files, view and edit the metadata, visualize the data in 3D across three axes, convert between formats, and download the results.

+All user actions, such as uploading, editing, converting, and downloading, are logged for auditing purposes.

 Features
-Upload CT Data: Upload CT scan data in one of the two supported formats:
+Upload CT Data: Supports two formats:

 Format 1: A single .ct file containing metadata and CT intensity values.
-Format 2: A .txt file for metadata and a separate .bin file for CT intensity values.
+Format 2: A combination of .txt (metadata) and .bin (CT intensity values) files.
-View Data: After uploading, you can view the metadata, CT scan dimensions, and 3D visualization of the data along the X, Y, and Z axes.
+View and Edit Metadata: After uploading, users can view the metadata (e.g., name, birthdate, weight, height) and have the option to edit this information directly in the web interface.

-3-Axis Visualization: View the CT data in 3 separate planes (X, Y, and Z axes), allowing a clear visualization of the image slices from each perspective.
+3-Axis Visualization: Visualize the CT scan data along the X, Y, and Z axes, showing the 3D structure of the CT slices.

-Convert Data: Convert between the two formats seamlessly.
+Convert Data: Seamlessly convert between the two formats:

+From .ct to .txt and .bin
+From .txt and .bin to .ct
-Download Converted Data: After conversion, download the results in the desired format.
+Download Converted Data: After conversion, users can download the CT data in the new format.

-Language Support: Switch between English and German interfaces for ease of use.
+Language Support: The interface is available in both English and German.
+Users can switch between languages at any time.

+Action Logging: All user actions, including uploads, metadata edits, conversions, and downloads, are logged for tracking and auditing purposes.

 File Formats
 Format 1: .ct File
-A single .ct file contains both the metadata and the CT intensity values.
+A single .ct file that contains both the metadata and the CT intensity values.

 Example Structure: